open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/README.md

 * Open plenary discussion (1 hour?) to discuss the goals for this meeting and the coming months / years.
-* Plan parallel work in sub-groups for Thursday
+* Plan parallel work in sub-groups for the afternoon and Friday morning
   * Identify topics for working groups
   * How much time to allocate for each?
   * Everyone puts their name to what they are most interested in.
   * We put a schedule that tries to mininize conflicts of interest.

-Dinner together at ??? at restaurant ???

-## Thursday

-Start: **9 am**

-**9 am - 12:30 pm** - Parallel work in sub-groups.

-Sub-groups:

-* TODO: list topics, rooms, times.
-(Link to notes.)

 **12:30 - 2 pm** - Lunch break

-**2 pm - 5 pm** - Parallel work in sub-groups
+**2 pm - 6 pm** - Parallel work in sub-groups

 Sub-groups:

-* TODO: list topics, rooms, times.
-(Link to notes.)

-**5 pm - 6 pm** - Plenary session

-* Summary reports from sub-groups
-* Discussion
+* tbd
-* Schedule sub-groups for Friday.

-Dinner together at ??? at restaurant ???

 ## Friday